jorik041/Emerald-AI-wiki/Wander-Types-and-Movement.md

 # Wander Types and Movement
-An AI's Wander Type determines how it moves when not in combat

 ## Wander Type
+An AI's Wander Type determines how it moves when not in combat.
 The Wander Type option can be found within the Temperament tab.
-The Wander Type determines how your AI will wander when not in combat.
 ![](https://i.imgur.com/I9kbWYX.png)

 | Wander Type  | Description |